Crime wave dominates NYC mayoral debate as Yang touts key police endorsement

 Adams and Yang are among the Democratic candidates who have called for tougher police tactics to crack down on crime in the city.
 Yang was asked to explain why he should be trusted to address crime as mayor over Adams, a former captain in the New York City Police Department.

-In response, Yang, who has been critical of Adams throughout the Democratic primary debate, noted the Captains Endowment Association opted to endorse him for mayor.
+In response, Yang, who has been critical of Adams throughout the Democratic primary campaign, noted the Captains Endowment Association opted to endorse him for mayor.
 Adams once belonged to the union.

 "The people you should ask about this are Eric’s former colleague in the police captains’ union, people who worked with him for years, people who know him best," Yang said.
 "They just endorsed me to be the next mayor of New York City.
 They think I’m a better choice than Eric to keep us and our families safe."

-Yang claimed that one of the NYPD captains had referred to Adams’ call last summer for New Yorkers to talk to their neighbors to stop the use of illegal fireworks rather than call the police as "the most irresponsible thing he’d seen from a public official."
+Yang claimed that one of the NYPD captains referred to Adams’ call last summer for New Yorkers to talk to their neighbors to stop the use of illegal fireworks rather than call the police as "the most irresponsible thing he’d seen from a public official."

 Adams fired back at this opponent, claiming that the captains only endorsed Yang because he did not ask for it.
 Yang accused Adams of lying about not asking for the endorsement, asserting that news outlets and NYPD captains had said otherwise.